opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 ---

 # Distributed tracing
 This is an experimental feature and is not recommended for use in a production environment.
-For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](<insertlink>) or the [project board](insert-link).
+For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/6750).
 {: .warning}

 Distributed tracing is used to monitor and debug distributed systems.
 You can track the flow of requests through a system and identify performance bottlenecks and errors.
 A _trace_ is a complete end-to-end path of a request as it flow through a distributed systems.
 It represents the journey of a specific operation as it traverses various components and services in a distributed architecture.
 In distributed tracing, a single trace contains a series of tagged time intervals called _spans_.
 Spans have a start and end time, and may include other metadata like logs or tags to help classify what happened.